cyface-de/android-backend/README.md

     synchronization/src/main/res/raw/truststore.jks

-If this (by default empty) file is not replaced, the SDK can only communicate with servers which are certified by one its trusted Certification Authorities.
+If this (by default empty) file is not replaced, the SDK can only communicate with servers which are certified by one of its trusted Certification Authorities.

 #### Content Provider Authority